Follow Us On:

-There were 69 members in the constituent assembly; this number was increased to 79 later in order to give representation to princely states and refugees.
-The mode of elections was on the basis of separate electorates.
+There were 69 members in the constituent assembly; this number was increased to 79 later to give representation to princely states and refugees.
+The mode of elections was based on separate electorates.
 There was a clear majority of Muslim League in the Constituent Assembly of Pakistan, with 60 members out of the total 79.
-The second major party was Pakistan National Congress with 11 members; and the third party was Azad Group with 3 members, a number which later decreased to 1.
+The second major party was Pakistan National Congress with 11 members; and the third party was the Azad Group with 3 members, a number which later decreased to 1.
 The Constituent Assembly of Pakistan was not able to work properly because its seats remained empty and some members migrated to India.
-Members of Constituent Assembly of Pakistan were simultaneously allowed to take seats of Provincial assembly or they can be Chief Ministers or members of Central or Provincial Cabinet.
+Members of the Constituent Assembly of Pakistan were simultaneously allowed to take seats of Provincial assembly or they can be Chief Ministers or members of Central or Provincial Cabinet.

 Another important committee of the Constituent Assembly was on the ‘Fundamental Rights of the Citizens of Pakistan’ and on ‘Matters Relating to Minorities’.
 It divided itself into two sections, one dealing with fundamental rights and the other with matters relating to minorities.
-Interim report of this committee was adopted by Constituent Assembly in 1950 and the final report in 1954.
+The interim report of this committee was adopted by Constituent Assembly in 1950 and the final report in 1954.

 The progress of the first Constituent Assembly of Pakistan can be summed up as follows:

-6 October 1950 – interim report of the committee on Fundamental Rights of the Citizens of Pakistan matters relating to Minorities was adopted by Constituent Assembly of Pakistan.
+- 6 October 1950 – interim report of the Committee on Fundamental Rights of the Citizens of Pakistan matters relating to Minorities was adopted by Constituent Assembly of Pakistan.
 This report got a comparatively better response.

-22 December 1952 – the final report of Basic Principles Committee was presented.
-This report was also criticized, because of opposition in the Punjab.
+- 22 December 1952 – the final report of the Basic Principles Committee was presented.
+This report was also criticized, because of opposition in Punjab.